 When you think of your classroom library, have you ever thought to check the ratio of fiction to nonfiction?
 Chances are pretty good that the vast majority of books in classroom libraries are predominantly fiction.
 However, we know that reading nonfiction helps our students scholastically.
 Informational texts are necessary for learning, right?
 Yet, are we teaching students how to read and use nonfiction text features as we should?
 Helping students learn to use nonfiction text features helps students learn to appreciate and enjoy nonfiction.

-Sign #2: When you interview your students to learn their reading preferences, they ask, “What is nonfiction?” or only name fictional titles as favorites.
+When you interview your students to learn their reading preferences, they only name fictional titles as favorites.

 Well, for starters, we can use the table the contents and index to locate the information we need.
 We can use the diagrams within nonfiction texts to see just how things like photosynthesis works or identify the parts of an insect.
 We can also learn to read maps. and so much more.